We Won't Grow Old Together: Home media

 We Won't Grow Old Together was released on DVD and Blu-ray by Kino Lorber on 8 August 2014.

 Reception

 On review aggregator Rotten Tomatoes, the film holds a score of 100%, based on nine reviews, with an average rating of 8.2 out of 10.

-The film's re-issue was penned by critics.
-New York Magazine wrote "It's deeply upsetting, featuring the kind of emotional brutality we just don't see in movies anymore."
+Of the film's American re-issue in 2012, New York Magazine wrote "It's deeply upsetting, featuring the kind of emotional brutality we just don't see in movies anymore."

 Praising the director, The New Yorkers Richard Brody wrote "Pialat captures the push-and-pull of their impossible relationship with pugnacious images and abrupt editing."